idleberg/sublime-applescript/README.md

 1. Download the files using the GitHub .zip download option
 2. Unzip the files to your Sublime Text `Packages/User` directory

+## Instructions

+### Completions

+Commands such as `try`, `if`, `repeat`, or `set` will be created code section.
+Use the tab-key to jump between fields.
+In most cases, typing many AppleScript commands will come with a completion.

+### Snippets

+There are several snippets included to generate license-texts enclosed in a comment.
+To trigger these, try the `comment` command with license names as parameter.
+You could, for example, use `comment:mit` to add an MIT License text, or `comment:gpl2` for the GNU General Public License in version 2.0

 ## License

 The MIT License (MIT)